Skip to content

 North Dakota Tax Rates, Collections, and Burdens

 How does North Dakota’s tax code compare?
-North Dakota has a graduated individual income tax, with rates ranging from 1.10 percent to 2.90 percent.
-North Dakota also has a 1.41 percent to 4.31 percent corporate income tax rate.
-North Dakota has a 5.00 percent state sales tax rate, a max local sales tax rate of 3.50 percent, and an average combined state and local sales tax rate of 6.97 percent.
-North Dakota’s tax system ranks 17th overall on our 2023 State Business Tax Climate Index.
+North Dakota has a graduated state individual income tax, with rates ranging from 1.95 percent to 2.50 percent.
+North Dakota has a graduated corporate income tax, with rates ranging from 1.41 percent to 4.31 percent.
+North Dakota also has a 5.00 percent state sales tax rate and an average combined state and local sales tax rate of 7.04 percent.
+North Dakota has a 0.97 percent effective property tax rate on owner-occupied housing value.

 Each state’s tax code is a multifaceted system with many moving parts, and North Dakota is no exception.
 The first step towards understanding North Dakota’s tax code is knowing the basics.
 How does North Dakota collect tax revenue?
 Click the tabs below to learn more!
-You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures: How Does Your State Compare?
+You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures 2024: How Does Your State Compare?

 See Related Articles